Marijuana Testing: An Employers Guide

 • 10-Panel - No THC: Amphetamines, Barbiturates, Benzodiazepine, Cocaine, Methaqualone, Opiates, 6-Acetylmorphine, Phencyclidine, Methadone, Propoxyphene

-You can also decide to not test for marijuana metabolites during drug screenings.
+You can also decide not to test for marijuana metabolites during drug screenings.
 If you do forgo testing for marijuana and accommodate employee’s use of cannabis outside of work, it should be made clear that impairment at work will not be tolerated.
 Much like alcohol use, employees are expected to come to work sober.

 Companies can test for alcohol after an incident, but that does not work as well with marijuana usage.
 There is no standard limit recognized as the intoxication limit for THC.
 It can take a minimum of a few hours for metabolites to become present in the employee’s system.
 Additionally, marijuana’s longevity in the employee system is variable - it depends on their metabolization, if they are a frequent or infrequent user, etc.